ThePandaParade/WeatherAlerts/README.md

 - [ ] Austria (ZAMG)
 - [ ] Poland (Polish Meteorological Service)

+*1 - The parser I use for XML > JSON excludes all entries prefixed with "cap:", meaning data such as effective, expires, onset, urgency, etc. are not included.
+I am working on a fix for this, however I am not sure if it will be possible.
+All help is appreciated.
-*1 - The Bureau of Meteorology code is written, however, it results in a 403 error.
+*2 - The Bureau of Meteorology code is written, however, it results in a 403 error.
 I am unsure if this is my fault or TBOM's fault.

 ### How to use: